PrachiRaut1234/Brain-tumor-detection-using-deep-learning/README.md

 This project is a Convolutional Neural Network (CNN)-based system for detecting brain tumors from MRI images.
 It uses a pre-trained deep learning model to classify images into four categories:

-Glioma Tumor
+1.Glioma Tumor
-Meningioma Tumor
+2.Meningioma Tumor
-Pituitary Tumor
+3.Pituitary Tumor
-No Tumor
+4.No Tumor
 The goal of this project is to provide a simple and easy-to-use tool for researchers, students, and developers to test brain MRI images for tumor detection using deep learning.

 This repository includes: